 Do you want to practice French today?
 That is possible!
 Just contact one of our teachers today.

-- Objects for setting the table: l'assiette (plate), la cuillère (spoon), la fourchette (fork), le couteau (knife), la serviette (napkin), le verre (glass)
+- Tableware Vocabulary: Learn the names of common items such as l'assiette (plate), la fourchette (fork), le couteau (knife), la cuillère (spoon), la serviette (napkin), and le verre (glass).

-- Actions related to dishes: faire la vaisselle (to do the dishes), essuyer (to dry/wipe)
+- Useful Verbs and Actions: Practice verbs related to dishwashing and table preparation, such as faire la vaisselle (to do the dishes), essuyer (to dry), and mettre (to put/set).

 - Je mets les assiettes devant chaque chaise.
 (I put the plates in front of each chair.)